 -

-Click the View action icon.
+Click the View icon.

 -

-Inspect rows, columns, and linked relationships.
+Explore the table’s rows, columns, and any linked records.

 Step 3: Edit a Table